 Summer Community Service Fellowship Program

-The program is co-managed by the HAA and the Center for Public Interest Careers (CPIC) which is a part of Phillips Brooks House.
+The SCSF program is co-managed by the HAA and the Center for Public Service and Engaged Scholarship which is a part of Phillips Brooks House.

 How to Participate

-Clubs and SIGs interested in sponsoring a fellow can begin by filling out the participation form.
-The form requests basic information regarding your plans to participate, including who the contact person from your organization will be the dollar amount the organization will provide, and your fellowship parameters, which may be uploaded as a separate document.
+Each fall, Clubs and SIGs interested in sponsoring a fellow must complete the participation form.
+The form requests basic information regarding your plans to participate, including who the contact person from your organization will be, the dollar amount the organization will provide, and your fellowship parameters, which may be uploaded as a separate document.
+Please note, the minimum funding participating Clubs and SIGs must provide is $4,000 per student.

-Once you’ve completed the form, the HAA will be in touch with your organization’s designated SCSF contact person directly to finalize details.
+Once the application deadline has passed, the HAA will be in touch with designated SCSF contacts directly to finalize details.
 All fellowship opportunities will be posted for students to view and apply for from mid-December until March 1.
 Clubs and SIGs will be informed in early March regarding the applications for their specific fellowship.

-If you have any questions about the Summer Community Service Fellowship program, please contact firstname.lastname@example.org.
+If you have any questions about the Summer Community Service Fellowship program, please review the FAQs contact firstname.lastname@example.org.